kowala-tech/github-release-manager/README.md

 ```
 #!/bin/bash

-echo "Making sure my-repo is up to date
+echo "Making sure my-repo is up to date"
 grm -o my-repo-lastest.tar my-user/my-repo

 if ! [ $? -eq 1 ]; then